Nathmine24/Nathmine24/README.md

-- 👋 Hi, I’m @Nathmine24
+- 👋 Hi, I’m Nathmine24
-- 👀 I code a discord bots
+- 👀 I code  discord bots.
+At the moment I code my bot "Frenzy Community # 0368".
-- 💞️ I’m looking to collaborate on chaun14
+- 💞️ I’m collaborate with chaun14 on the Invitelogger discord bot.
 - 📫 Contact me by private message on discord "Nathmine24#4947"

 <!---